Election campaigning - 6 principles

 Intended for election periods.

-This is a positive campaign is to raise awareness of the option to Vote NONE as a protest vote, especially for people who will otherwise stay silent.
+This is a positive campaign to raise awareness of the option to Vote NONE as a protest vote, especially for people who will otherwise stay silent.

 We're publicising this site widely.
 But only you can make it happen in your area and network.